VOL. IV - APPENDIX B

 • Mary Eliza Wicks.
 Born 1857 in Essendon, Victoria.
 Mary never married and died in 1919 in Victoria.

 • Louisa Ellen Bishop Wicks.
 Born 1859 in Essendon, Victoria.
 Louisa married Geo Hair Rollo.
 They had two daughters in 1894 and 1898.
 In 1914 Louisa is on the electoral register at South Ecklin, Corangamite, seemingly with her father in law Robert McKeernan Rollo, dairy farmer.
 In 1919 George, Louisa and their youngest daughter were living at 168, Peel Street, Prahran.
 George was a grazier.
 Their daughter, a tobacco worker.
-Louisa died on 14 March 1931 in Pran, Victoria and was buried at Springvale Botanical Cemetary.
+Louisa died on 14 March 1931 in Prahran, Victoria and was buried at Springvale Botanical Cemetary.
 Geo Hair Rollo died on 13 September 1945 in Prahran, Victoria.

 • Edmund Wicks.
 Born 1861 in Essendon, Victoria.
 Edmund married Emma Georgina Sadler in 1892 in Victoria.
 They had two children.
 In 1931 they were living at 213, Gower Road, Preston.
 Edmund was a butcher and his son a teacher.
 They were still there in 1942.
 Edmund died on 28 December 1947.
 He was buried at Preston General Cemetary, Bundoora, Banyule City, Victoria.
 Emma died in 1952 in Preston, Victoria.
 She was buried with her husband.